hfndb/cookware-headless-ice/docs/configuration.md

 }
 ```

-Switches parts of the project overview on or off
+Switches parts of the project overview on or off and sets output directory for project overviews, if generated from the command line.

 ## Sass